-Date: April 2, 2018
+Date: December 17, 2020

-Bulletin: 0001 - 2018
+Bulletin: 0005 - 2020

-Division: 23 00 00 - Heating Ventilating & Air Conditioning (HVAC) Systems
+Section: 23 00 00 - Heating Ventilating and Air Conditioning (HVAC) Systems

 - Re: APS Design Guidelines and Standard Specifications Update - Item 1: This is a clarification, change or addition to the existing Atlanta Public Schools (APS) Design Guidelines and Standard Specifications dated December 1, 2010 and any previous Bulletins. - Item 2: This set of requirements and specifications should be implemented IMMEDIATELY on all projects that are in the "Construction Document" phase of the project delivery process.
-On projects where the "Construction" has begun, these requirements and specifications should be implemented IMMEDIATELY, WHERE PRACTICAL as to not adversely impact the schedule, budget or overall delivery of the project. - Item 3: The existing APS Design Guidelines, Division 23 00 00 Heating Ventilating & Air Conditioning (HVAC) Systems (dated December 1, 2010) should be replaced in entirety by the attached updated version (dated April 2, 2018).
+On projects where the "Construction" has begun, these requirements and specifications should be implemented IMMEDIATELY, WHERE PRACTICAL as to not adversely impact the schedule, budget or overall delivery of the project. - Item 3: The existing APS Design Guidelines for Division 23 00 00, Heating, Ventilating and Air Conditioning (HVAC) Systems should be replaced in entirety by the attached updated version (dated December 16, 2020).
+See the attached Summary of Changes, dated December 16, 2020.

-Director of Capital Improvements
+Jere J. Smith III, AIA Director of Capital Improvements